 That was the part where I opened up more.
 She wasn't able to respond for a bit but I wanted to take advantage of my twenty-four hours so I kept texting.
 When she responded she said she was glad I had told her these things but there wasn't really anything she could do to help and I should talk to somebody more qualified.
 I said she'd been very helpful in the past and shouldn't underestimate herself, and I was pleased that for once I was the one in a position to tell her to have a higher opinion of herself.
 Now, in hindsight, maybe at this point she was trying to tell me to shut the hell up, and interpreted my response as a refusal.
 I didn't ask her to cure me, though.
 I only meant that she was more helpful than she gave herself credit for.

 But I imagine her main problem with me arose on Monday, when I asked her on a whim if she could interpret dreams.
 She said sometimes depending on certain factors and whatnot.
-I told her I'd had some weird dreams about someone - I figured she knew who I was talking about, but didn't specify because us both be objective about it and limit the awkwardness - and I was pretty sure most of them were meaningless nonsense, but one of them I wanted to check because it had a bit of biblical imagery, nothing too fancy but enough to make me wonder a little.
+I told her I'd had some weird dreams about someone - I figured she knew I was talking about her roommate, but I wanted make it more objective and less awkward - and I was pretty sure most of them were meaningless nonsense, but one of them I wanted to check because it had a bit of biblical imagery, nothing too fancy but enough to make me wonder a little.
 It wasn't a big deal or a priority - the dream had happened weeks earlier - but I figured as long as T was committed to responding for a certain time period and this seemed like something that would be right up her alley, it couldn't hurt to ask.
-I was perfectly aware that this isn't a topic to bring up with just anyone, but she wasn't just anyone.
+I was perfectly aware that this is a weird thing to bring up with just anyone, but she wasn't just anyone.
 I thought I could share anything with her.

 She queried me about the sparse details, which I don't feel like getting into in this public space at this time, but I promise it wasn't a vision of my mother and/or wife dying.
 Then she asked who this person in the dream(s) was.
 I started to feel uneasy for the first time in our twenty-four hours.
 She said she already knew who it was so I should just spit it out.
 I did, playing right into what I'm now positive was a duplicitous attempt to make me incriminate myself - not for actually doing anything illegal or unethical, of course, but for being creepy.
 I think even subconsciously at the time I picked up on a change in her that I shouldn't have overlooked.